bittersweetryan/talks/mtnwestjs/2014/fun-functional-with-rxjs/outline.md

 **Concat All**

 ####Combining the Pillars with Observable Instances

  * distinctUntilChanged
  * throttle
  * takeUntil
  * take
  * skip

-When using RX it's easy to get Observables that contain arrays of other Observables.

- * Example

 ####Patterns in RX